krei-systems/krei-systems.github.io/content/privacy-policy.md

  <div class="content-section">
       <div class="accent-line"></div>
 <p>
-This Privacy Policy describes how Valmiz (collectively, “Valmiz,” “we,” “us,” or “our”) collects, uses, shares, and protects personal information.
+This Privacy Policy describes how Krei Systems (collectively, “Krei,” “we,” “us,” or “our”) collects, uses, shares, and protects personal information.
 This Privacy Policy also tells you about your rights and choices with respect to your personal information, and how you can reach us to get answers to your questions.
 Information We Collect

 We collect information about you in a variety of ways depending on how you interact with us and our websites and services, including: